 Who it helps: The GrowHaus started by serving families in Globeville and Elyria-Swansea, one of the city’s oldest food deserts, experiencing hunger.
 But it expanded food access to other Denver communities through partnerships with the Denver Public Library and Boys and Girls Clubs, reaching 5,000 community members weekly.

-How you can help: The GrowHaus can purchase food in bulk at a reduced cost, so monetary donations are especially welcome; $50 covers the cost of one food box, or you can donate gift cards to families.
-The GrowHaus hopes to raise funds on Colorado Gives Day, Tuesday, December 5—the largest nonprofit movement in the state—to help the organization continue delivering food boxes.
+How you can help: The GrowHaus can purchase food in bulk at a reduced cost, so monetary donations are especially welcome; $60 covers the cost of a medium food box with eggs, artisan bread, and seasonal fruits and veggies.
+Or you can donate gift cards.
+The GrowHaus hopes to raise funds on Colorado Gives Day, Tuesday, December 10—the largest nonprofit movement in the state—to help the organization continue delivering food boxes.
 Schedule your gift for Colorado Gives Day here.

 Brittany Anas